 A trustee should be satisfied it is in the public interest to impose a BRO on a debtor.

 The public interest will vary from case to case and the trustee must consider the particular circumstances of each case when applying the test.
-If one of the following public interest criteria applies an application should be submitted to the bankruptcy administration and investigations team.
+If one of the following public interest criteria applies an application should be submitted to the team.

 Act as a deterrent: